Hi – I’m Malika Bowling and I’m so glad you’ve stumbled upon my blog. Here’s the short version of how I got into travel and food blogging.

 Why should you read my reviews?

 They are unbiased reviews of travel, products and restaurants.
 While I am often hosted by destinations and restaurants, I always disclose that in my writing.
 You’ll see after reading my reviews, I’ll tell you what’s great and what’s not so great.
-That being said, I do try to be fair in my reviews as I know the hospitality is are hard industry.
+That being said, I do try to be fair in my reviews as I know hospitality is a hard industry.
 I am certainly not out to unjustly criticize any establishment, but I do expect good service and food for the money.
 And I want to pass that information on to my readers.

 Some of the celebrity chefs I’ve been lucky enough to meet:

-Note that this site does contain affiliate links.
+Note:This Site does contain affiliate links.
 By clicking on them, there’s no additional cost to you, but note that I will make a small commission from purchases made.